Andrea Gore: Education

 Gore graduated cum laude from Princeton University in 1985 with a A.B. in Biology.
 She received her Ph.D. in neuroscience from University of Wisconsin-Madison in 1990.
 For her Ph.D. she studied hormonal control of puberty onset in rhesus monkeys.
 From 1991 to 1995, she completed a postdoctoral fellowship in Molecular Medicine at Mount Sinai School of Medicine.

 Career

 After her postdoctoral fellowship, she became an assistant professor in Neurobiology at Mount Sinai School of Medicine.
-In 2002, she became an associate professor at Mount Sanai.
-Beginning in 2008, Gore has served as a Gustavus & Louise Pfeiffer Professor Professor of Pharmacology at University of Austin.
+In 2002, she became an associate professor at Mount Sinai.
+Beginning in 2008, Gore has served as a Gustavus & Louise Pfeiffer Professor Professor of Pharmacology at University of Texas at Austin.
 Throughout her career, Gore has been dedicated to increasing representation of women in science by mentoring female students and advocating against biases regarding women's innate abilities for math and science.
 The Senate of College Councils honored her mentorship of women with the Edith Clarke Woman of Excellence Award.